supermarsx/magickeyboard/readme.md

 If can find more **downloadables** in the [**latest release page**](https://github.com/supermarsx/magickeyboard/releases/latest).

-**Note:** Don't change files, installers, etc. specially if you don't know what you're doing, check the "[Screwed up?](#screwed-up)" topic for more information.
+**Note:** Don't change files, installers, etc. specially if you don't know what you're doing, check the "[Screwed up badly?](#screwed-up-badly)" topic for more information.
 For most use cases just use the installers and you'll be fine.
 Major changes are needed only in specific use case scenarios.

 ## Whats the purpose?